Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 >
 > On Windows the same can be achieved in cmd using `cargo run 2> nul` (note, only one l in nul), or in powershell with
 > `cargo run 2> $null` (two l's this time and a dollar, no idea why it's different)
 >
-> There are more streams, denoted by numbers, but these are rarely used and are way outside the scope of this series.
->
 > `stderr` is really useful for things like logging, and we'll talk more about streams in the future, but if you want
 > to quickly write something to this stream you can use `eprintln!` and `eprint!` the same way we use `println!` and